Datatouille/rl-workshop/README.md

     * FrozenLake-v0
     * Taxi-v2
     * Blackjack-v0
-* Challenge: solve an environment with continuous states: discretization, tile coding, other encodings such as
+* Challenge: solve an environment with continuous states: discretization, tile codings, etc. such as
     * Acrobat-v1
     * MountainCar-v0
     * CartPole-v0
     * LunarLander-v2
-* Focus points:
+* Points to consider:
     * What are the state space, action space, and rewards of the environment?
     * What algorithms did you use to solve the environment and why?
     * How many episodes did you solve it in?
 Can you improve the performance?
 (Tweaking discount factor, learning rate, using Monte Carlo instead of TD)